JoeRoddy/combust/README.md

 <i>args:</i> app name (optional)

-Creates a new project, you'll be prompted to chose a type (web, mobile, dual plat)
+Creates a new project, you'll be prompted to choose a type (web, mobile, or dual platform)

 ### configure